AHalarewicz/TimeSeriesAnalysis/README.md

 A Recurrent Neural Network, implemented with TensorFlow, will be use to make imporved predictions.

 # COMMAND LINE INSTRUCTIONS
+From the TimeSeries/ directory
-1. pip install -e .
+1. $ pip install -e .
-2. pip install -r requirements.txt
+2. $ pip install -r requirements.txt
-3. fetch_raw_data -ticker GOOG
+3. $ fetch_raw_data -ticker GOOG
-4. format_timeseries
+4. $ format_timeseries
+6. fit and predict RNN in TimeSeries/notebooks/keras_predictions.ipynb